 Upper level coursework

-Once you decide on a concentration for the major, you take several more advanced courses at the 300 or 400 level in a discipline of your choice.
+Once you decide on a focal area (concentration) for the major, you take several more advanced courses at the 300 or 400 level in a discipline of your choice.
 For example, when you choose to specialize in Cognition, you may find relevant courses listed in the College of Arts and Sciences Bulletin.